Don-Kountouris/T1A3/README.md

 2. Instructions on how to exit the game at any point are given by simply typing 'exit'.
 3. A second clue is given in the form of a series of under scores, eg: '_ _ _ _ _ _ _', to indicate the mystery word and how many letters the player needs    to guess in order to complete the word.
 4. A third clue is given as a phase, this is the most important clue for the player.

+Playing the game:

-5. The playing is told to enter a letter.
+6. The player is told to enter a letter.
-6. Correct Ans: Once a letter has been entered, if correct the letter fills its space(s), the player is congratulated and asked to make their next guess.
+7. Correct Ans: Once a letter has been entered, if correct the letter fills its space(s), the player is congratulated and asked to make their next guess.
    Incorrect Ans: If the player enters an incorrect answer, the letter is not included, the player is notified that they have made an error, they lose one    of their 6 chances to play and asked to make their next guess.

+Completing the game:

+7. Winning: If the player completes the word within their 6 chances/lives, the player is congratulated and wins the game.
+   Losing: If the player does not complete the word and has run out of chances, the player has been told that they have lost the game and can try again.